C1ph3r-aes/TraductorJava/README.md

 - Add settings
   - Add the choice to shuffle the list
 - Add a .jar and an .exe file so everyone can use this app without an IDE (+ remove requirement section)
-- Add a "Import Lists" section to imports different lists and choose one to study it
+- Add a "Import csv.Lists" section to imports different lists and choose one to study it
 - Add a menu on the Study UI to choose from different modes to study the vocabulary
   - Multiple choices
   - Writing